Flying Hawk: The Wigwam

 The Wigwam, Major Israel McCreight's ("Cante Tanke") home in Du Bois, Pennsylvania, was Chief Flying Hawk's second home for nearly thirty years.
 The Wigwam was part of 1,300 acre estate with heavily forested lands and was once the Eastern home of Oglala Lakota "Oskate Wicasa" Wild Westers, and a retreat for Progressive Era politicians, businessmen, journalists and adventurers.
 Du Bois, a northcentral railroad hub on the Eastern Continental divide, had two active passenger rail stations, and was always a welcome rest stop for weary travelers.
 For "Old Scouts" Buffalo Bill Cody, Robert Edmund Strahorn and Captain Jack Crawford, from the Great Sioux War, the Wigwam was a place to relax, smoke and talk about the Old West.

-Wild Westers needed a place to relax, and The Wigwam was a warm and welcome home where Indians could be Indians, sleep in buffalo skins and tipis, walk in the woods, have a hearty breakfast, smoke their pipes and tell of their stories and deeds.
+Wild Westers needed a place to relax, and The Wigwam was a home where Indians could sleep in buffalo skins and tipis, walk in the woods, have breakfast, and tell their stories.
 On one occasion 150 Indians with Buffalo Bill's Wild West camped in the forests of The Wigwam.
-Oglala Lakota Chiefs Iron Tail and Flying Hawk considered The Wigwam their home in the East.
-Oglala Lakota Chiefs American Horse, Blue Horse, Jim Grass, Whirlwind Horse, Turkey Legs, Lone Bear, Iron Cloud, Bear Dog, Yellow Boy, Rain-In-The-Face, Hollow Horn Bear, Kills-Close-To-Lodge, Red Eagle, Good Face (Eta Waste), Benjamin Brave (Ohitika) and Thunder Bull visited The Wigwam.
-Legendary Crow Chief Plenty Coups was also a welcome visitor.

 From left to right: Lone Bear, American Horse, Iron Tail, Iron Cloud, Whirlwind.
 All Sioux Chiefs, taken by M.I.
 McCreight in Du Bois, June 1908.